pgexperts/handyrep/docs/usage.rst

 Daemon Usage
 ------------

-HandyRep ships with the HandyRep WSGI Daemon, which is the standard way to use HandyRep.
+HandyRep ships with the HandyRep Flask Daemon, which is the standard way to use HandyRep.
 This Daemon runs constantly on the HandyRep server, performing scheduled checks and tasks, and responding to GET and POST requests for status information and to perform manual actions (such as cloning a new replica).
 In this mode, HandyRep supplies a service-oriented interface for managing your database cluster; you run the daemon and whenever you need to make changes to the cluster, you send it commands.

 Note that the Daemon is single-process; HandyRep does not currently do any multiprocess activity.
+As such, the web server you are using as a container for the Daemon needs to support single-process configuration.

 Library Usage
 -------------